-Fees charged to the sub-fund Base Rate 1 Financial management fees Net assets excluding units or shares of UCIs managed by Rothschild C and D shares: 1.20% maximum, all taxes included 2 Administrative fees not paid to the Management Company & Co Asset Management Europe C2 and D2 shares: 1.00% maximum, all taxes included 3 Maximum indirect fees (management fees and charges) Net assets 2% maximum, all taxes included 4 Turnover commissions Depositary: between 0% and 50% Management Company: between 50% and 100% Payable on each transaction 0.03% on bonds 0.30% on French equities 0.40% on foreign equities 0.50% on structured products €30 per contract on futures in euro €60 per contract on futures not in euro €0.20 per batch on options €100 per transaction on interest rate swaps 5 Performance fee Net assets 15% including tax of the sub-fund's annual outperformance, net of fees, relative to its benchmark (20% MSCI USA NR EUR + 20% MSCI Europe NR EUR + 4% MSCI Japan NR EUR + 6% MSCI Emerging Markets NR EUR + 50% [compounded ESTER + 0.085%], dividends reinvested and converted into EUR, with each component valued on D-1, one
+Fees charged to the sub-fund Base Rate 1 Financial management fees Net assets excluding units or shares C and D shares: 1.20% maximum, all taxes included 2 Administrative fees not paid to the Management Company of UCIs managed by Rothschild & Co Asset Management C2 and D2 shares: 1.00% maximum, all taxes included 3 Maximum indirect fees (management fees and charges) Net assets 2% maximum, all taxes included 4 Turnover commissions Depositary : between 0% and 50% Management Company : between 50% and 100% Payable on each transaction 0.03% on bonds 0.30% on French equities 0.40% on foreign equities €30 per contract on futures in euro €60 per contract on futures not in euro €0.20 per batch on options €100 per transaction on interest rate swaps Buy-side transactions in structured EMTNs:

-business day before the NAV date, with the

-exception of the ESTER which is recorded on

-D), according to the methodology described

-below.
+0.25% per year of maturity for guaranteed capital products denominated in EUR, up to a maximum of 0.5%; 0.35% per year of maturity for guaranteed capital products denominated in USD, up to a maximum of 0.5%; 0.5% for any other buy-side transactions in structured EMTNs.
+5 Performance fee Net assets 15% including tax of the sub-fund's annual outperformance, net of fees, relative to its benchmark (20% MSCI USA NR EUR + 20% MSCI Europe NR EUR + 4% MSCI Japan NR EUR + 6% MSCI Emerging Markets NR EUR + 50% [compounded ESTER + 0.085%], dividends reinvested and converted into EUR, with each component valued on D-1, one business day before the NAV date, with the exception of the ESTER which is recorded on D), according to the methodology described below.